-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+- Physician services

+- Diagnostic tests (like lab tests)

+- X-ray, radium, and isotope therapy including technician materials and services.

+- Surgical dressings

+- Splints, casts and other devices used to reduce fractures and dislocations.

+- Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices. - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition. - Physical therapy, speech therapy, and occupational therapy,

-What you must pay when Services that are covered for you you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease There is no coinsurance. (but not on dialysis), or after a kidney transplant when ordered copayment, or deductible for members eligible for by your doctor.
-Medicare-covered medical We cover 3 hours of one-on-one counseling services during nutrition therapy services. your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
-If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
+Medical nutrition therapy

+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.

+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

 NOTE: Prior authorization is required for nutritional counseling.

-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare There is no coinsurance, copayment, or deductible beneficiaries under all Medicare health plans. for the MDPP benefit.
-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-Meals Benefit (post-hospitalization meals) \$0 copay arrange services after hospitalization.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.